Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-get.md

     + createdDate (string, optional) - {{filter.createdDate}}  {{filter.ops.date}}
     + currency (string, optional) - {{filter.currency}}  {{filter.ops.in}}
     + valueId (string, optional) - Filter by Value ID used in the Transaction.
+    + tag (string, optional) - Filter by a tag on a Transaction.
+See for example [List a Contact's Transactions](#reference/0/transactions/list-transactions-for-a-contact)

 + Request (application/json)
     + Headers